Berkeley-CS61B/website-sp24/projects/proj3/index.md

 ### 21 Points Primary Features

-- Create a system so that the tile renderer only displays tiles on the screen that are within the line of sight of the avatar.
-The line of sight must be able to be toggled on and off with a keypress.
+- Create a system so that the tile renderer only displays tiles on the screen that are within the line of sight of the avatar. **The line of sight must be able to be toggled on and off with a keypress, otherwise it will interfere with checkoffs.**

 [![line-of-sight](img/line-of-sight.gif)](img/line-of-sight.gif)